-Both Councils total annual supplier spend is approximately £40m, of this 58% is with 10 suppliers and there are 70 contracts stored on the Councils central online contract register.
+Both Councils total annual supplier spend is approximately £34m, of this 47.5% is with 10 suppliers and there are 86 contracts stored on the Councils central online contract register.

-Effective Contract management is crucial to the future success and stability of the Council.
-Contract management is a delegated function undertaken within Service Directorates across the Councils, with the Commissioning and Procurement team providing an overview and professional support.
+Effective contract management is crucial to the future success and stability of the Councils.
+Contract management is a delegated function undertaken within Service Directorates across the Councils, with the Commissioning and Procurement Team providing an overview and professional support.

-During 2019/20, face to face training in contract management and purchase to pay has been provided for any staff new to the organisation or who need refresher training in these areas.
+During 2020/21 virtual training via Microsoft Teams in contract management and purchase to pay has been provided for any staff new to the organisation or who need refresher training in these areas.

 The Commissioning and Procurement Business Partners (BPs) have brought an enhanced professional focus on the higher value and higher risk contract activities and several complex tenders have been awarded throughout the year.
-During 2019/20, the Business Partners have provided support to services undertaking quotations and tenders below the EU tender threshold.
-A range of guidance materials, templates and face to face training is available to help anyone undertaking their own procurement.
+During 2020/21, the Business Partners have provided support to services undertaking quotations and tenders below the EU tender threshold.
+A range of guidance materials, templates and training via Microsoft Teams is available to help anyone undertaking their own procurement.
 This is backed up by professional advice and support from the Business Partners as required.